guillaume-azarias/Fluorescence-Image-Calibration/README.md

 ### Workflow

 The Figure 7 illustrates the analysis pipeline to infer sorted calibrated intensity plots from raw image data.
-For data visualisation, cells are sorted according to basal value (y axis) and the normalised intensity is color-coded and displayed along the time (x axis).
+For data visualisation, cells are sorted according to basal value (y axis) and the normalized intensity is color-coded and displayed along the time (x axis).

 ![Fig. 7](Figure_7.jpeg)
 **Figure 7**: Analysis pipeline to convert raw imaging data into single-cell calibrated time-series data.